Entanglement and quantum tomography with top quarks at the LHC: Conclusions and outlook

 The quantum tomography provides full knowledge of the quantum state of the system, going beyond the detection of entanglement, and the design of an experimental protocol for its implementation represents the other main result of the work.
-For instance, one could perform the quantum tomography of the $t\bar{t}$ pair in the region of separability at high-energies in order to study the so-called quantum discord \cite{Ollivier2001}.
+For instance, one could perform the quantum tomography of the $t\bar{t}$ pair in the region of separability at high energies in order to study the so-called quantum discord~\cite{Ollivier2001}.

+Our calculations have been developed within an analytical LO approximation that provides a simple and neat picture of the underlying physics.
+A full quantitative state-of-the-art calculation, including higher-order corrections, along with a full estimation of the background processes for the experimental detection, is beyond the scope of this work and left for future analysis.
+Nevertheless, such an analysis would only introduce quantitative corrections to the numerical results, and would not modify the main conclusions of the work.
+In particular, the proposed experimental entanglement criterion $D<-1/3$ and the developed quantum tomography protocol are valid in general, and in particular to arbitrary order in perturbation theory.

-From a global perspective, the work is developed within a quantum information framework, thus opening the prospect of studying quantum information theory at high-energy colliders.
+From a global perspective, the work implements a number of canonical techniques of quantum information, such as the quantum tomography or the concurrence, in a high-energy context, opening the prospect of studying quantum information aspects at high-energy colliders.
 The genuine relativistic behavior, the exotic character of the interactions and symmetries involved, and the fundamental nature of this environment make it especially attractive for such purpose.

 From the high-energy perspective, a natural and intriguing continuation of this work is the exploration of new physics beyond the standard model through its possible effects on the quantum state of the $t\bar{t}$ pair, measurable through quantum tomography, or even through a modification of the concept of entanglement itself.